Why You Should be Claiming that Refund

 Cons:

-- Limited to shipping refunds from a specific list of retailers.
+- Limited to refunds from a specific list of retailers.

 - You have to give it access to your email inbox.